Alluri (film): Plot

 The film starts with Iqbal, a police aspirant tired of attempting the police exams.
 His father Naseeruddin is a retired constable and tells him about a police officer named Alluri Sita Ramaraju at the Kothavalasa police station.

 Past: On his first day of joining the force, Ramaraju rejected his bribe share, angering his corrupt superior.
 Later, he became a friendly cop to Kothavalasa.
 On one of his cases, Ramaraju arrests a criminal and submits him to court, despite pressure from the superintendent.
 After that incident, the angered superintendent transfers Ramaraju to Dharakonda, a notorious Naxalite area.
 There, Iqbal learns that Ramaraju told the Naxalites how the police have reformed and took their help to build a police station in Dharakonda.

 Then, Naseeruddin tells Iqbal that Ramaraju was transferred to Vizag as a Circle Inspector.
 There, his parents made him marry Sandhya, a native of Vizag.
 He tussles with Shiva Shankar, the MP of Vizag, by dealing a case of eve teasing by his son.
 Meanwhile, he learns about a notorious rowdy sheeter named Kali, who controls the Poorna Market in Vizag and is Shiva Shankar's right-hand man.
-When Ramaraju arrests Kali, his higher officer acquits Kali and asks Ramaraju to meet Shiva Shankar.
+When Ramaraju arrests Kali, his higher officer releases Kali and asks Ramaraju to meet Shiva Shankar.
 There, Ramaraju challenges Shiva Shankar to change him soon.

 One day, a girl files a case against Shiva Shankar's son and his friends that they are selling drugs in her college.
 Ramaraju encourages her, makes her file the complaint, and arrests Shiva Shankar's son.
 However, the superintendent will not file the complaint and releases him.
 Enraged, Ramaraju attempts to attack the superintendent, who then complains to the DIG.
 The DIG has a good impression of Ramaraju, who advises him to control his anger while stopping corruption, but Ramaraju slaps the superintendent in front of the DIG.
 The DIG suspends the superintendent for two weeks on the insistence of Ramaraju as a disciplinary action.

 Ramaraju takes Sandhya to celebrate their honeymoon.
 After they came back to Vizag, in the airport, his constables received Ramaraju in an emergency at a hospital.
 There, Ramaraju saw the girl who gave him the complaint against Shiva Shankar's son.
 The constable describes to Ramaraju that Kali, Shiva Shankar's son, and his friend raped the girl in front of her father.
 Then, the girl's father scolds Ramaraju for arresting Shiva Shankar's son.
 Enraged at Shiva Shankar's son, his friend, and Kali, Ramaraju takes the girl to the market, which is controlled by Kali, and keeps the girl on a pillar where the flag is hosted.
 Ramaraju keeps a sharp coconut-peeling spear in the girl's hand; thrashes Kali's men to death; and kills Kali, Shiva Shankar's son, and his friend by stabbing their throats to the spear, and the girl dies.
 When Ramaraju comes in police uniform, everyone says that the girl came from the hospital and killed the three people.